 The outstanding balance of the term loan facility at January 1, 2009 was \$725.0 million.
 The outstanding balance under the revolving credit facility at January 1, 2009 was \$74.0 million.
 As of January 1, 2009, the effective rate on the term loan was 6.01% including the effect of the interest rate swaps (both those accounted for as hedges and those not).
 The interest rate swaps hedged \$550.0 million of the \$725.0 million term loan at a fixed interest rate of 6.734% while the unhedged portion was at an interest rate of 3.75%.
 The weighted-average interest rate on the unhedged revolver was 3.19%.
 Commencing with the fourth fiscal quarter in fiscal year 2008, the applicable margin for the revolving credit facility will be determined quarterly and will be subject to adjustment based upon a consolidated net senior secured leverage ratio for NCM LLC and its subsidiaries (defined in the NCM LLC credit agreement as the ratio of secured funded debt less unrestricted cash and cash equivalents, over Adjusted EBITDA, as defined in the credit agreement).
-The senior secured credit facility also contains a number of covenants and financial ratio requirements, with which the Company was in compliance at January 1, 2009, including the consolidated net senior secured leverage ratio.
-As of January 1, 2009 our consolidated net senior secured leverage ratio was 3.9 times the covenant.
-The debt covenants also require 50% of the term loan, or \$362.5 million to be hedged at a fixed rate.
+The senior secured credit facility also contains a number of covenants and financial ratio requirements, with which the Company was in compliance at January 1, 2009, including the consolidated net senior secured leverage ratio was 3.9 times the covenants, with which the Company was in loan, or \$362.5 million to be hedged at a fixed rate.
 As of January 1, 2009, the Company had approximately 76% hedged (57% without considering the LBSF portion of the hedge).
 Of the \$550.0 million that is hedged, \$137.5 million is with LBSF and is still in effect.
-However, the Company has notified LBSF of an event of default.
-While not required to be in compliance with its debt covenants, the Company is evaluating whether to seek a replacement hedge for the LBSF portion.
-In addition, while the bankruptcy court has authorized LBSF to assign certain of its hedges that have not been terminated under certain circumstances, the Company has not received any notice that Lehman has assigned, or has entered into any negotiations to assign, its swap agreement with NCM LLC.
+However, the Company has notified LBSF for assign certain of its hedges that have not been terminated under certain circumstances, the Company has not received any notice that Lehman has assigned, or has entered into any negotiations to assign, its swap agreement with NCM LLC.
 See Note 1 for an additional discussion of the interest rate swaps.